 Tatiana Uklist will fulfill duties as project manager for the project.
 She will also be the main point of contact for the client and help document and develop processes.

+Do not use the space bar or the enter key to format.
+That will allow you to avoid big gaps of white space such as this one.
+Instead, use “Insert>Page Break to format

 2.2 Team Members